radiantearth/stac-api-spec/fragments/filter/README.md

 ### Example 2

-This example uses the queryables definition in (Interaction with Endpoints)(#interaction-with-endpoints).
+This example uses the queryables definition in [Interaction with Endpoints](#interaction-with-endpoints).

+Note that filtering on the `collection` field is relevant in Item Search, since the queries are cross-collection, whereas OGC API Features filters only operate against a single collection already.

 #### Example 2: GET with cql-text